-"I know that weeds shall grow in itFaster than men can burn;And though they scatter now and go,In some far century, sad andslow,I have a vision, and I knowThe heathen shall return.
+"I know that weeds shall grow in it

+And though they scatter now and go,

+slow,

+I have a vision, and I know

+The heathen shall return.

 "They shall not come with warships, They shall not waste with brands, But books be all their eating, And ink be on their hands.